-The DOF has set up a 'Touch Screen' system, with the help of the Electronic Corporation of Tamil Nadu (ELCOT).
+The Directorate of Fisheries, Tamil Nadu, has set up a 'Touch Screen' system, with the help of the Electronic Corporation of Tamil Nadu (ELCOT).
 (Just touch the screen with a pen or pencil to get highlighted information on various aspects of fisheries.)
 The DOF is also trying to provide fishers with seamless communication units, which will be equipped with an inbuilt Global Positioning System.
+ELCOT believes that VHF communication would be the best.